ualberta-smr/MiningAnnotationUsageRules/README.md

 # MiningAnnotationUsageRules

-The artifact repo for the paper titled *Mining Annotation Usage Rules: A Case Study with MicroProfile* by Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Vijay Sundaresan, Emily Jiang.
+The artifact repo for the paper titled:

+> *Mining Annotation Usage Rules: A Case
+Study with MicroProfile*.
+Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Vijay Sundaresan, Emily Jiang.

 In this paper, we investigate whether the idea of pattern-based discovery of rules can be applied to annotation-based API usages in the industrial case study of MicroProfile (an open source Java microservices framework).

-The repo contains two tools:
+## Contents

+#### Tools

-- Annotation mining tool that generates candidate rules (located in `/miner` directory),
+- **The miner:** Annotation mining tool that generates candidate rules (located in `/miner` directory).
-- Static checkers (located in `/checkers` directory).
-Note that the static checkers encode only MicroProfile and Spring Boot rules (i.e., usage rules for any other library must be encoded/added manually).
+- **The scanner/checkers:** Confirmed mined rules encoded into a program that leverages JavaParser to find violations of the rules (located in `/checkers` directory).
+Note that the static checkers encode only MicroProfile and Spring Boot rules (i.e., usage rules for any other library must be encoded/added manually separately).

-As well as results (i.e., generated and confirmed candidate rules for both MicroProfile and Spring Boot) placed in `/results` directory.

-#### Artifacts
+#### Input data

-- 15 usage rules manually extracted from documentation and developers' forums are [here](./artifacts/manually-extracted-rules.xlsx).
+- **Manually extracted usage rules:** 15 usage rules manually extracted from documentation and developers' forums are [here](./artifacts/manually-extracted-rules.xlsx).
+- **MicroProfile client projects:** The list of projects used for mining and scanning for violations is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_MicroProfile.txt) (same list of projects for both tasks).
+- **Spring Boot client projects:** The list of projects used for mining is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_mining_SpringBoot.txt).
+The list of projects used for scanning for violations is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_scanning_SpringBoot.txt).

+#### Output data (results)

-- Violations in the commit history of [MicroProfile](./artifacts/MicroProfile_ClientProjectsViolations.csv) client projects, as well as in the latest commit of [Spring Boot](./artifacts/SpringBoot_ClientProjectsViolations.csv) projects.
+- **Detected violations:** Violations in the commit history of [MicroProfile](./artifacts/MicroProfile_ClientProjectsViolations.csv) client projects, as well as in the latest commit of [Spring Boot](./artifacts/SpringBoot_ClientProjectsViolations.csv) projects.

-- Manifestations of violations of 9 Spring Boot rules are [here](./artifacts/spring-boot-questions-on-so.txt). **Note** that we discuss the manifestations of violations in the thesis only (which is more expansive).
+- **Spring Boot violations in Stack Overflow:** Manifestations of violations of 9 Spring Boot rules are [here](./artifacts/spring-boot-questions-on-so.txt). **Note** that we discuss the manifestations of violations in the thesis only (which is more expansive).
 Ignore this artifact if you come here from our article/paper.

 ## Reproducing Results